David Hacking, 3rd Baron Hacking

-David Hacking, 3rd Baron Hacking (born 17 April 1938), is a British arbitrator, barrister and hereditary peer.
+Douglas David Hacking, 3rd Baron Hacking (born 17 April 1938), is a British arbitrator, barrister and hereditary peer.
+He sat in the House of Lords from 1971 to 1999 and again from 2021 to 2026, first as a Conservative, then for Labour from 1998 onwards.

 Education and military career

 He was educated at Aldro preparatory school, Charterhouse and Clare College, Cambridge, from where he graduated BA in 1961; he received his MA in 1968.
 His professional education was at the Inns of Court School of Law.
-He served in the Royal Naval Reserve from 1954 to 1964, seeing active service 1956-8 and reaching the rank of Lieutenant.
+He served in the Royal Naval Reserve from 1954 to 1964, seeing active service 19568 and reaching the rank of Lieutenant.

 Career in law

-Hacking is a qualified barrister and solicitor in England and Wales as well as an Attorney in the United States.
+Hacking is a qualified barrister and solicitor in England and Wales as well as an attorney in the United States.
 He has worked for over 40 years as an international arbitrator and mediator of commercial disputes.

 House of Lords

 Having inherited the title Baron Hacking from his father in 1971, Hacking sat in the House of Lords for over 20 years, contributing to reform of arbitration law and related areas.
 Having sat as a Conservative, in 1998 he defected to Labour over the European and law and order policies of then party leader William Hague.
 He lost his automatic right to a seat under the House of Lords Act 1999.

 He sought to return to the House in the by-election caused by the death of Lord Milner of Leeds in 2003.
 From 2009 to 2014, he stood in several subsequent by-elections as a crossbencher, but only succeeded in 2021 as a Labour candidate to replace Viscount Simon, 47 years after he first entered the Lords in 1974.
-He took the oath again on Thursday, 2 December 2021, Lord Hacking made his second maiden speech on 7 February 2022, reflecting on the number of Baronesses in the Lords compared to when he left in 1999, remembering his first maiden speech which he nearly made 50 years ago, on 26 April 1972 and the amount of amendments on legislation going through the Lords.
-Lord Hacking is the oldest hereditary peer to have been elected during hereditary peers by elections.
+He took the oath again on 2 December 2021, and Lord Hacking made his second maiden speech on 7 February 2022, reflecting on the number of baronesses in the Lords compared to when he left in 1999, remembering his first maiden speech nearly 50 years earlier (on 26 April 1972) and the number of amendments to legislation going through the Lords.
+Lord Hacking is the oldest hereditary peer to have been elected during hereditary peers by-elections.